kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/generated/kubeadm_init_phase_addon_kube-proxy.md

 [generator](https://github.com/kubernetes-sigs/reference-docs/).
 To learn how to generate the reference documentation, please read [Contributing to the reference documentation](/docs/contribute/generate-ref-docs/).
-To update the reference conent, please follow the [Contributing upstream](/docs/contribute/generate-ref-docs/contribute-upstream/) guide.
+To update the reference content, please follow the [Contributing upstream](/docs/contribute/generate-ref-docs/contribute-upstream/) guide.
 You can file document formatting bugs against the [reference-docs](https://github.com/kubernetes-sigs/reference-docs/) project.